-- One of the most significant places to visit in Dambulla is Sigiriya (one of the World Heritage site), and it is considered to be a must-do one in your Sri Lanka trip.
+- One of the most significant places to visit in Dambulla is Sigiriya (one of the World Heritage sites), and it is considered to be a must-do one on your Sri Lanka trip.
 Sigiriya is an ancient rock (5th century), and it is believed to be 1500 years old.
-It is 650 meters height, and you have to climb up to 1200 steps to reach the top.
-Note, you have to pay 4500 Sri Lankan rupees as entrance fee.
+It is 650 meters in height, and you have to climb up to 1200 steps to reach the top.
+Note, you have to pay 4500 Sri Lankan rupees as an entrance fee.

 - The Dambulla royal cave and Pidurangala are other prominent places to visit in Dambulla.

-Nuruwa Eliya is another significant place to visit in Sri Lanka, and Eliya is often called Little England.
+Nuwara Eliya is another significant place to visit in Sri Lanka, and Eliya is often called Little England.
 You can see a lot of buildings in the British style, and since it is a hilly area, you can feel the climate also similar to England.
-I recommend you to spend a day or two in Nuruwa Eliya.
+I recommend you spend a day or two in Nuwara Eliya.

 - Don’t book a package directly from tour operators.
 Try to explore on your own.
 You can save almost 40 to 50% easily.

-- Get local sim card in the airport or at any local shops.
+- Get a local sim card at the airport or at any local shops.
 The recommended one is Mobitel and Dialog.

 - Make sure to keep enough local currency with you as many small shops won’t accept credit cards.

-- If you are travelling on a local bus and you have additional luggage with try to get an extra seat so that you can keep your luggage freely.
+- If you are traveling on a local bus and you have additional luggage try to get an extra seat so that you can keep your luggage freely.

-- Make sure to wear proper clothing while visiting temples as Sri Lanka has a lot of Buddhist temples and dress code are essential to enter inside.
+- Make sure to wear proper clothing while visiting temples as Sri Lanka has a lot of Buddhist temples and dress codes are essential to enter inside.

-- If you are curious about hiking, I strongly recommend to try Adam’s Peak, which is about 2000 meters height, and you have to climb stairs up to 6000 steps, and this will definitely test your stamina and try if you are fit.
+- If you are curious about hiking, I strongly recommend trying Adam’s Peak, which is about 2000 meters in height, and you have to climb stairs up to 6000 steps, and this will definitely test your stamina and try if you are fit.